simonpuno/JSpardy/README.md

 In JSpardy!, users will be able to:

-- Play a full game of *Jeopardy!* using real game clues from past episodes
+- Play a game of *Jeopardy!* using real game clues from past episodes
 - Select categories or choose random ones to play
 - Keep track of their score
-- Wager on daily doubles placed randomly across the board
-- Participate in the Final Jeopardy round
 - Play locally against another player

 In addition, this project will include: